Hackers News Hackers News

 BlobPhish Evades Conventional Defenses

-BlobPhish impersonates a broad list of high-value platforms, including Microsoft 365, OneDrive, SharePoint, Chase, Capital One, FDIC, E*TRADE, Charles Schwab, Morgan Stanley/Merrill Lynch, American Express, PayPal, and Intuit.
+BlobPhish targets an extensive range of high-value platforms, including Microsoft 365, OneDrive, SharePoint, Chase, Capital One, FDIC, E*TRADE, Charles Schwab, Morgan Stanley/Merrill Lynch, American Express, PayPal, and Intuit.

 Phishing form imitating Chase Banking login page

-Although financial and cloud-productivity lures dominate, victim organizations span Finance, Manufacturing, Education, Government, Transport, and Telecommunications sectors.
+While financial and cloud productivity lures are dominant, the victim organizations span diverse sectors, including Finance, Manufacturing, Education, Government, Transportation, and Telecommunications.

-Geographically, approximately one-third of observed victims are U.S.-based, with additional activity recorded across Germany, Poland, Spain, Switzerland, the UK, Australia, South Korea, Saudi Arabia, Qatar, Jordan, India, and Pakistan.
+Geographically, approximately one-third of the observed victims are based in the United States, with additional activity noted across Germany, Poland, Spain, Switzerland, the UK, Australia, South Korea, Saudi Arabia, Qatar, Jordan, India, and Pakistan.

-The blob:https:// scheme is the campaign’s core evasion innovation.
-Because the phishing page is never transmitted over the network as a standalone HTTP response:
+The campaign’s primary innovation for evasion lies in its use of the blob:https:// scheme.
+Since the phishing page is never transmitted over the network as a standalone HTTP response, it bypasses numerous security mechanisms:

-• URL reputation engines cannot block it — no external URL to scan.
+• URL reputation engines are ineffective because there is no external URL for them to scan.

-• Proxy logs show no suspicious requests for the phishing page itself.
+• Proxy logs show no suspicious requests related to the phishing page itself.

-• Secure Email Gateways (SEGs) miss the payload, which materializes only after delivery.
+• Secure Email Gateways (SEGs) miss the payload, as it materializes only after email delivery.

-• File-based endpoint solutions find nothing — no file is ever written to disk.
+• File-based endpoint solutions find nothing, as no file is ever written to disk.

-• Cache forensics return empty — the Blob URL is revoked before investigators can inspect it.
+• Cache forensics yield no results, as the Blob URL is revoked before investigators can inspect it.

-A single successful BlobPhish compromise can cascade into Business Email Compromise (BEC) fraud, full Microsoft 365 tenant takeover, unauthorized wire transfers, investment account manipulation, and ransomware deployment following lateral movement.
+A single successful BlobPhish compromise can lead to severe consequences, including Business Email Compromise (BEC) fraud, complete Microsoft 365 tenant takeover, unauthorized wire transfers, manipulation of investment accounts, and even ransomware deployment following lateral movement within a network.

 Key Indicators of Compromise (IOCs)